 St. Paul’s, Brunswick Territory Acknowledgement

 We acknowledge that we stand on territory that was taken from the Abenaki people of the Wabanaki Confederacy, the people of the Dawnland.
-May we always remember that the Earth does not belong to us, that we belong to the Earth, and that we are all relatives in life.
+May we always remember that the Earth does not belong to us, that we belong to the Earth, and that we are all companions in life.
 May we learn from our past sins and be instruments of justice and peace for all people in today’s world.
-We ask for inspiration that we might be compelled to take action and support our native siblings as they continue to seek their sovereignty here in Maine.
+We ask for inspiration that we might be compelled to take action and support our native neighbors as they continue to seek their sovereignty here in Maine.